-A Ponzi scheme by definition is a version of a fraud that rewards early investors with massive returns from the cash invested by newer investors.
-Ponzi schemes typically do not have an underlying asset or enterprise upon which the investment is built, rather cash pay outs are sustained from the investment of investors who come later.
+A Ponzi scheme by definition is a version of fraud that rewards early investors with massive returns from the cash invested by newer investors.
+Ponzi schemes typically do not have underlying assets or enterprises upon which the investments are built, rather cash payouts are sustained from the contributions of investors who come later.

-In this article, we will provide tips on how you can determine if a scheme is a ponzi scheme or not.
+In this article, we will provide tips on how you can determine if you are about to invest in a Ponzi scheme or not.

 The returns are astronomic

-One of the most notable element of a Ponzi scheme is that the returns investors get are astronomically high.
+One of the most notable elements of a Ponzi scheme is that the returns investors get are astronomically high.
 A typical Ponzi scheme pays early investors as high as 20% monthly in returns.
-Based on this, perpetrators of a Ponzi scheme promise early investors very high returns in the hope that the early investors will spread the “good news” thereby inviting more contributors to the scheme.
-Once new contributors join the scheme, their money will now be used to pay out high returns to older investors.
-Of course, investors/contributors to the scheme really do not care so far as they continue to get their returns along with the capital.
+Based on this, perpetrators of Ponzi schemes promise early investors very high returns in the hope that the early investors will spread the “good news”, thereby inviting more contributors to the scheme.
+Once new contributors join the scheme, their money would be used to pay out high returns to older investors.
+Of course, investors/contributors to the scheme really do not care, so far they continue to get their returns along with the capital.

 Returns are consistently high and steady

-It’s almost impossible to see a business that promises to guarantee the same return come rain or sunshine.
-When someone tells you he will pay you 20% or 30% return monthly consistently and doesn’t break that promise that should start to give you a cause for concern.
+It’s almost impossible to see a business that guarantees the same return, come rain or sunshine.
+When someone tells you he will pay you 20% or 30% return monthly consistently and doesn’t break that promise, that should start to give you a cause for concern.
 It’s a bit ironic as no one expects not to be paid a return when they invest.
-But there are ups and downs in every business such that even if they do not post losses the returns cannot continue to remain stable.
-If you do not see a bit of fluctuations, then you should start to ask questions.
-Investment schemes often invest their money in businesses or financial products which are often to the risks of an economic downturn, exchange rate fluctuation, inflation etc. Anyone, who promises to guarantee a steady payment of excessively high returns could be operating a Ponzi without you knowing.
+But there are ups and downs in every business such that even if they do not post losses, the returns cannot continue to remain stable.
+If you do not see a bit of fluctuation, then you should start to ask questions.
+Investment schemes often invest their money in businesses or financial products which are often prone to the risks of an economic downturn, exchange rate fluctuation, inflation, etc. Anyone, who guarantees a steady payment of excessively high returns could be operating a Ponzi without you knowing.

 No underlying asset or business

-Ponzi schemes are also not recognized by regulators.
-Unlike most investment schemes such as mutual funds, pension funds, ETF’s etc. which are all recognized and regulated by the security and exchange commission, Ponzi scheme do not have such oversight.
-As such, investors do not have any form of recourse exposing them to the risk of losing their entire investment when the Ponzi’s collapse.
+Ponzi schemes are also not recognised by regulators.
+Unlike most investment schemes such as mutual funds, pension funds, ETF’s etc., which are all recognised and regulated by the Security and Exchange Commission (SEC), Ponzi schemes do not have such oversight.
+As such, investors do not have any form of recourse, exposing them to the risk of losing their entire investment when the Ponzis collapse.
 When Ponzi schemes collapse, the bank balances are frozen completely.

-As mentioned above, Ponzi’s rely a lot on new members to sustain the model.
+As mentioned above, Ponzis rely a lot on new members to sustain the model.
 That is the only way they can guarantee the consistent returns we mentioned above.
-Once the rate of growth of new members start to plummet, the higher the likelihood of the Ponzi collapsing.
+Once the rate of growth of new members start to plummet, the likelihood of the Ponzi collapsing gets higher.
 Agreed, there are other business models out there that rely on new investors to grow but they are tightly regulated and the funds are tied to specific investments.
-Cooperatives for example are a bit like that which is why they are recognized by law and managed by a recognized governing board.
-Ponzi’s bear no such hallmarks.
+Cooperatives, for example, are a bit like that which is why they are recognised by law and managed by a recognised governing board.
+Ponzis bear no such hallmarks.

 It is often impossible to determine the asset value

-Mutual Funds, Pension Funds, ETF and even cooperatives all have an asset value which is known to contributors.
+Mutual funds, pension funds, ETF and even cooperatives all have asset values, known to contributors.
 You should be wary when you are approached to invest in a scheme and the perpetrators cannot show you the asset value of the scheme.

 It relies on people’s greed and thirst for quick money

-Whenever you see a business that attracts all and sundry it typically has greed as the common thread.
-Everyone is in it out of their own volition because of the greed of earning astronomical returns over a short period of time.
-Ponzi’s schemes attract all types of investors.
+Whenever you see a business that attracts all and sundry, it typically has greed as the common thread.
+Everybody is a willing participant because of the greed for earning astronomical returns over a short period of time.
+Ponzi schemes attract all types of investors.
 From novices to savvy investors, rich and poor, everyone is looking to cash in.

-Word of mouth is perhaps the most common selling points for Ponzi’s.
-They hardly advertise because, like we opined, they cannot clearly explain what they are doing with their money.
-Most investment schemes such as Mutual Funds or Pension Funds, often advertise on TV, radio or in the pages of the newspaper and will also offer a prospectus detailing what they intend to invest your money in and what sort of returns to expect.
-They also clearly spell out the risk involved and the recourse in case the business goes bad.
-Ponzi’s have no such structure so they rely on word of mouth and high returns to draw innocent investor in.
+Word of mouth is perhaps the most common selling point for Ponzis.
+They hardly advertise because, like we earlier stated, they cannot clearly explain what they are doing with their money.
+Most investment schemes such as mutual funds or pension funds, often advertise on TV, radio or in the pages of newspapers and will also offer prospectus detailing what they intend to invest your money in and what sort of returns to expect.
+They also clearly spell out the risks involved and the recourse in case the businesses goes bad.
+Ponzis have no such structure, so they rely on word of mouth and high returns to draw innocent investors in.

-So, if you see a business that bears these hallmarks try to apply an extra duty of care and caution before investing your money.
+So, if you see a business that bears these hallmarks, try to apply extra due diligence and caution before investing your money.